-Most listings are in the $20's per square foot per year.
-The University District region is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 6% decline in rent.
+On average, listings lease in the $40's per square foot per year.
+The University District submarket is seeing a a boost in rates.
+In the last 3 months, the median rate went up $48 per sqft per year.

-Compared to the rest of the Seattle Metropolitan Area market, the University District region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the University District region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 1 listings have been made available, which means spaces might be going fast.
+In the last 90 days, 1 listings have come on the market, which means office spaces most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 200% of the office spaces in the University District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.